 The Shrine of Núria

-The train brings you to the location of the original church sanctuary and hostel to house the Pilgrims from centuries ago.
+Instead of the 3 hour hike, we opted for the rack railway.
+It brings you to the location of the original church sanctuary and hostel to house the Pilgrims from centuries ago.
 Today what stands is a large building that includes a hotel, restaurant, information center and gift shop.
 Immediately you are taken aback by such a large complex, in this remote high valley of the Pyrenees.
-It is incredibly scenic, framed by the mountains in the background with a large grassy area and small lake in the foreground.
+It’s an incredibly scenic area – framed by the mountains with a large grassy area and small lake in the foreground.
 Today, hiking and skiing are the two major draws to this area.

 You can catch the rack railway to Vall de Núria from one of 3 places: Ribes-Enlaac, Ribes-Vila or Queralbs.
-For us, we joined a small tour (with 3 other couples) that had a private shuttle to Queralbs, which also included a quick stop in the historic and picturesque village of Vic along the way.
+For us, we joined a private tour (with 3 other couples), leaving from Barcelona and driving to Queralbs, with a stop along the way in Vic, a historic and picturesque village.

-There are numerous hiking trails, starting at Vall de Núria, that you may choose from depending on distance, altitude, estimated walking time and starting point.
-The Shrine of Núria, is a popular pilgrimage route, the same path that the Pilgrims took from the town of Queralbs to Núria from centuries ago, where you will find stone crosses, churches and artifacts littering the route.
-This was our starting point, before branching off to another route, Cami de les Coves, which reached a maximum altitude of 2,134 meters.
+The Shrine of Núria, a popular pilgrimage route, is the same path that the Pilgrims took from the town of Queralbs to Núria.
+Here, you will find stone crosses, churches and artifacts littering the route.
+This was our starting point, before branching off to another route, Cami de les Coves, which reached a maximum altitude of 2,134 meters (or 7,600 ft).

 Vall de Núria is a peaceful place.
-Whether you are a spiritual person or not, you leave feeling inspired, grateful and a longing to return.
-Maybe one day, and perhaps by walking the Santiago el Camino I hope to return.
+Whether you are a spiritual person or not, it will leave you feeling inspired, grateful and a longing to return.
+Hopefully one day, and perhaps by walking the Santiago el Camino.